Concrete Mix Recipes

 Stream A is a cremains business — species-agnostic.
 Pearl Method chemistry, recipes, molds, and finishing are identical regardless of whether the input is from a hamster, a large dog, or a human.
 The only variable is volume, which feeds the intake fee tier (Tiny / Small / Medium / Large / XL — Human).
 Stream B (memorial soil via NOR) remains pets-only because whole-body NOR for humans is not legal in Georgia; that constraint does not apply to Stream A because casting cremains into stone is a long-established and broadly permitted use.

-Why sodium silicate not epoxy: non-toxic, no fumes, no PPE escalation, $25/gal vs $100+/gal for epoxy, and the chemistry produces a real mineral bond instead of a polymer glue.
+Why a mineral binder, not epoxy: non-toxic, no fumes, no PPE escalation, very low per-unit cost, and the chemistry produces a real mineral bond instead of a polymer glue.
+Epoxy was considered and rejected on cost, fume, and bonding grounds.

 Step 2 — The Marble Method (casting the pearls into concrete)